 - Software is confusing

 The 930e is Logitech's business webcam with certified compatibility for some of the most popular video services, like Skype for Business and Cisco.
-It also has built-in enhanced integration with BlueJeans, Vidyo, Zoom, LifeSize Cloud, Broadsoft, and Zoom.
-It's easy to set up.
-All you have to do is plug it into a USB-A connector on your computer.
+It also has built-in enhanced integration with BlueJeans, Vidyo, Zoom, LifeSize Cloud, and Broadsoft.
+It's easy to set up: all you have to do is plug it into a USB-A connector on your computer.
 It uses USB 2.0 but is compatible with USB 3.0.

-With the Camera Settings app, you can manually control zoom and pan.
+With the Camera Settings app from Logitech, you can manually control zoom and pan.
 You can zoom up to 4x, which is nice if you're trying to hide the cluttered corner of your living room.

 Though it has its own settings app, the software experience can be confusing.
 It isn't compatible with older Windows and Mac software and can sometimes act weird if you try to plug it into a USB 3.0 port.
 Luckily, the Camera Settings app is optional.
 If the software isn't compatible with your PC, you can just use the webcam without zoom or pan (autofocus still works, though!).

 The 930e also uses H.264 video compression, so you're less likely to experience lag or video skips while on your conference call.
 It features UVC 1.5 encoding to keep resource usage to a minimum.